evgeniy-storozhenko/calc-lab-headless/README.md

 	-file, -f:	Input file for calculation
 	-row, -r:	Output result of calculation as row
-	-html, -H:	Output result of calculation as html -help, -h, -?:	Help
+	-html, -H:	Output result of calculation as html -scale, -s:	Scale determines the accuracy of calculations -display, -d:	Scale for display of numbers
+	-help, -h, -?:	Help
 	-version, -v:	Current version
 ```